craigtp/BookDigests/BookDigests/SoftwareEstimation.md

 ## Chapter 6 - Introduction to Estimation Techniques
 * When choosing estimation techniques, consider what you want to estimate, the size of the project, the development stage, the project's development style, and what accuracy you need.
 * Estimation by size uses units such as lines of code, function points, user stories etc.  Estimation by features use the number of features that can be delivered.
-* Estimates can be “top-down” or “bottom-up”.
+* Estimates can be "top-down" or "bottom-up".
 Top-down estimates compare the entire project to a similar past project, looking for points of correlation between the two projects in order to estimate at a high-level.
 Bottom-up estimates breakdown the project into granular small tasks, estimate each of those and add them all up to arrive at a project estimate.

 ## Chapter 7 - Count, Compute, Judge
 * Count if at all possible (count the units you’re using for size estimation - lines of code, user stories etc.).
 Compute when you can't count.
 Use judgment alone only as a last resort.
 * Find something to count that's highly correlated with the size of the software you're estimating within your specific environment, and is available sooner rather than later in the project.
 * Collect historical data that allows you to compute an estimate from a count.
 * Don't discount the power of simple, coarse estimation models such as average effort per defect, average effort per Web page, average effort per story, and average effort per use case.
-* Avoid using “expert judgment” to tweak an estimate that has been derived through computation.
+* Avoid using "expert judgment" to tweak an estimate that has been derived through computation.

 ## Chapter 8 - Calibration and Historical Data
 * Calibration is used to convert counts to estimates (i.e.lines of code to effort, user stories to calendar time).
 Estimates always involve some sort of calibration, whether explicit or implicit.